bpills22/gcs-waf-payload-worker/README.md

 - Never commit your private keys or GCS service account JSON to GitHub
 - Always use Wrangler secrets for sensitive values
 - Ensure your GCS bucket is private and properly configured
-- Regularly rotate your service account keys and private keys

 ## License